 This post contains references to products from one or more of our advertisers.
 We may receive compensation when you click on links to those products.
 For an explanation of our Advertising Disclosure, visit this page.

-If you fly (or used to fly, prior to the pandemic hitting) American Airlines (AA) regularly for business, there are several ways you can add more value to your travels.
-There are two different American Airlines business credit card options that have companion certificates, earn miles on common purchases, and come with perks like free checked bags and preferred boarding.
-Both cards seem almost identical at first glance but are different in several regards.
+If you fly American Airlines (AA) regularly for business, you’ll want to get the most out of your travels.
+One of the easiest ways to do that is through a co-branded Citi American Airlines credit card.
+You’ll earn miles on purchases, get perks like free checked bags and preferred boarding, and may even earn a companion certificate.
 Let’s take a closer look to find the best American Airlines business credit card for you.

 Finding the Best American Airlines Business Credit Cards

 The two options available to business owners are:

 - CitiBusiness® / AAdvantage® Platinum Select® Mastercard®

 One card is offered by Barclays, while Citi offers the other.
 Both options come with many perks, such as business-specific spending bonuses, companion certificates, and free checked bags.
 However, if neither option is a good fit, there are a few other business cards you may want to consider (more on that later).